 Undergraduate students at participating public institutions may receive a stipend from the College Opportunity Fund if they meet the following requirements:

-- Classified as an in-state student for tuition purposes
+- Classified by the college as an in-state student for tuition purposes;

-- Have not exceed their lifetime credit-hour limitation (145 credit hours) or have already completed their baccalaureate degree and are eligible to receive stipend payments for an additional 30 undergraduate credit hours
+- Have not exceeded their lifetime credit-hour limitation (145 credit hours) or obtained a baccalaureate degree while receiving COF, which entitles students to stipend payments for an additional 30 undergraduate credit hours.

 Undergraduate students at participating private institutions may receive a stipend from the College Opportunity Fund if they meet the following requirements:

-- A graduate of a Colorado high school or has successfully completed a nonpublic home-based educational program (CRS 22-33-104.5) Private institutions may choose to accept the GED test as equivalency for the high school diploma based on Commission policy.
+- Graduated from a Colorado high school or successfully completed a nonpublic home-based educational program (CRS 22-33-104.5).
+Private institutions may choose to accept the GED test as equivalency for the high school diploma based on the Colorado Commission of Higher Education policy;

-- Receive undergraduate instruction and have not exceeded the 145 credit hour limit or have completed a baccalaureate degree and are eligible to receive stipend payments for an additional 30 credit hours.
+- Have not exceeded their lifetime credit-hour limitation (145 credit hours) or obtained a baccalaureate degree while receiving COF, which entitles students to stipend payments for an additional 30 undergraduate credit hours.
 (CRS 23-18-202-(5)(c)(I))

 ASSET – Undocumented Students